john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>

-## A pure function when given the same input will have the same output.
+## A pure function, when given the same input, will have the same output.
 A pure function call MUST be predicatable and reliable.
 In other words, when you give a pure function a given input it will ALWAYS return a given output.
 So if you have a function that uses something that can be mutated outside the function, then that would NOT be reliable.
 ```JavaScript
   function generateId() {